palacaze/sigslot/readme.md

 The main goal was to replace Boost.Signals2.

-Apart from the usual features, it offers thread safety, (extensible through ADL) object lifetime tracking for automatic slot disconnection, Boost.Signals2 style RAII connection management, reasonable performance and a simple and straightforward implementation.
+Apart from the usual features, it offers thread safety, object lifetime tracking for automatic slot disconnection (extensible through ADL), Boost.Signals2 style RAII connection management, reasonable performance and a simple and straightforward implementation.

-Sigslot is unit-tested, should be reliable and stable enough to replace Boost Signals2 (it works for me).
-I have done some simple benchmarking (fork of the [Signal-Slot Benchmarks](https://github.com/palacaze/signal-slot-benchmarks) project) and it seems to be doing fine performance-wise, though I can't vouch for these benchmarks' relevance.
+Sigslot is unit-tested, should be reliable and stable enough to replace Boost Signals2.
+The tests run cleanly under both address and thread sanitizers.

 Many implementations allow signal return types, Sigslot does not because I have no use for them.
 Although it would be a simple enough feature to add, it would most certainly double the source code as per the need of void return type specializations everywhere.
 If I can be convinced of otherwise I may change my mind later on.